Kayla Abramowitz is the Founder and CKO (Chief Kid Officer) of Kayla Cares 4 Kids, a 501(c)(3) non-profit organization.

 “I was looking through our DVDs and saw some ‘Thomas the Train’ movies.
 I thought, we don’t watch these anymore, so maybe we could give them to Nicklaus Children’s Hospital.
 I asked my mom about it and she said that was a great idea!”

 That’s how it all started in March 2013.
 She named the project “Kayla Cares 4 Kids,” enlisting the help of her family.
 Her initial goal was to collect 100 DVDs to donate to Nicklaus Children’s Hospital in Miami, until a newspaper article about her in the Palm Beach Post brought in an overwhelming response of donations.
 She has now delivered items to every children’s hospital and Ronald McDonald House in the country!

-With more than 28,000 items collected and donated to date, Kayla is working as hard as ever to “Helping Sick Kids Feel Better One Smile At A Time!”
+With 30,000 items collected and donated to date, Kayla is working as hard as ever to “Helping Sick Kids Feel Better One Smile At A Time!”